AI Detection False Positives: What to Do When You're Wrongly Flagged — WriteMask AI Humanizer

 Why False Positives Happen

 AI detectors analyze statistical patterns, not intent.
+Our technical breakdown of how AI detectors work explains this in detail.
 They look for uniform sentence length, predictable vocabulary, and structured paragraph patterns.
 The problem?
 Some humans naturally write this way — especially:

 • Non-native English speakers who use simpler, more formulaic sentence structures